×

 If you are thinking about moving to Lake Garda, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Lake Garda, can vary greatly depending on the location, type of property, and amenities.
 On average, you can expect to pay around €2,000 to €3,000 per square meter for an apartment, while a villa or house may cost between €3,000 and €5,000 per square meter.
-However, these prices can be significantly higher in more desirable areas or for properties with lake views and luxury features," explained one expat living in Lake Garda, Italy.
+However, these prices can be significantly higher in more desirable areas or for properties with lake views and luxury features," commented one expat who made the move to Lake Garda.

 Should I buy or rent a home in Lake Garda?